 Those foreign citizens who have regrouped with a family member in Spain, through the family regrouping process, may work in the country without the need for prior authorization, provided they are of legal age.

 Those who are registered as a domestic partner or have been living with a Spanish person for more than one year (proving that both are registered in the city hall at the same address), may obtain a residence and work authorization as a family member of an EU citizen.
 This authorization allows working from the day of application (in some places in Spain only spouses are allowed to work from the day of application).

 For more information, see: Residence on the basis of employment roots: New ruling broadens the assumptions for applying for it in Spain

 6 — Other cases

-- Those who have been living in Spain for three years without a residence permit may apply for a work and residence permit if they have received a job offer.
-This applies for full-time and part-time jobs, but they need to earn at least the amount of the minimum wage (€900, as of June 2021).
-They could also apply for a residence and self-employment authorization.
+- Those who have been living in Spain for three years without a residence authorization may apply for a work and residence authorization if they have received a job offer.
+This applies to full-time and part-time jobs, but they need to earn at least the amount of the minimum interprofessional wage (€1,080 gross per month in 2023).
+They can also apply for a residence and self-employment authorization.

-- Those who buy a property worth 500,000 euros in Spain will be able to apply for a residence authorization as investors, which entails the authorization to work in Spain.
-You may find it useful to read: Golden visas: what are they, how do you get them and what can they offer?
+- Those who buy a property worth €500,000 in Spain can apply for a residence authorization as an investor, which entails authorization to work in Spain.
+You may find it useful to read Golden visas: what are they, how do you get them and what can they offer?